Antifantwerp/antifantwerp.github.io/tech-for-leftists-draft.md

 - 🇪🇸 Spain
 - 🇸🇪 Sweden

-### Good explanations about tech stuff for normal people
+### Good explanations about cybersecurity stuff for normal people
 I feel a bit silly posting links to [Tom Scott (he/him) (tomscott.com)](https://www.tomscott.com/) videos on this website, but he does an excellent job at explaining some common pitfalls in terms of cybersecurity in understandable ways.

 - [On encryption, privacy, laws, and “crime fighting” (youtube.com)](https://www.youtube.com/watch?v=CINVwWHlzTY)